awb8593/Monkey-Rental-Service/docs/DesignDoc.md

 ![Commented Code Causing Readability Issues](codeSmellExample1.png)
 ![Unnecessary Type Specifications](codeSmellExample2.png)

+Another improvement to make if we were to continue development would be to refactor our current Review storage system.
+As it it currently exists reviews are created and accessed through their own objects that stores the list of reviews and the list of ratings for each monkey.
+Moving these two lists into the Monkey objects themselves would cut down on code complexity and would make both the API and UI of the project simpler.

 ## Testing
 To ensure that the project is meeting our requirements, we conducted two types of tests.
 Acceptance testing allowed us to ensure that requirements related to the front-end of the e-store were working as expected, while Unit Testing allowed us to test the system itself and make sure it is handling everything correctly on the back-end.